Krabbe Disease,

 Genetic Testing Analysis of the GALC gene to identify mutations.

-Magnetic Resonance Imaging (MRI) Imaging technique to detect abnormalities in the brain.
+Magnetic Resonance Imaging (MRI) is an Imaging technique used to detect abnormalities in the brain.

 Current Treatment Options